snapp-incubator/fsm/README.md

 Finite State Machine for Go

-It is heavily inspired from [looplab/fsm](https://github.com/looplab/fsm) library
+It is heavily inspired from [looplab/fsm](https://github.com/looplab/fsm) library but with more abstractions and optimizations

 ## License